Lin-Brain-Lab/fMRI-Analysis-For-Mac/README.md

 ## Introduction
 FreeSurfer recontruction locally for mac starts from the beginning of setting up your FreeSurfer environment.
-Prerequsites of this include having access to the server (Via Cisco ANYconnect and Cyberduck) to access files, and having FreeSurfer with the appropriate licence installed.
+Prerequsites of this include having access to the server (Via Cisco ANYconnect and Cyberduck) to access files, having FreeSurfer with the appropriate licence installed, and installing the fhlin_toolbox.

 ## Setting up environment: